“The subtle Art of reframing the world”

 Yet, if you can overcome your initial disgust, and manage to discover beauty in such an unexpected thing, you’ve mastered the art of reframing.

 As soon as our brain attaches a story to our perception, it will do everything it can to stick to that story.
-Our brains will always present bird shit as something gross.
+Once we’ve learned that birdshit is gross, our brains will always present it that way.
 It keeps us trapped in a frame.
 Our dominant story is our prison.
-That is: until we break out and reframe.
+That is: until we break out and reframe that story.
+Which is what this museum is all about.

 The important thing to know is that we can change that story.
 From "Birdshit is gross" to "Bird shit is art".